Oxford Reports on International Human Rights Law

 Erica Contini received her BA and BSc from the University of Rochester, JD from American University’s Washington College of Law, and LLM (Human Rights) from Monash University.
 She was admitted as an attorney in the District of Columbia in 2007 and as a Legal Practitioner of the Supreme Court of New South Wales and Solicitor and Barrister of the Supreme Court of Victoria in 2008.
 She was the Project Officer of the Castan Centre for Human Rights.
 In 2008 she began teaching Constitutional Law at Monash University, and since then she has also taught in the areas of Criminal Law and Legal Research and Methods.

 Kris Gledhill was, until 2006, a barrister in full-time practice in the English courts, specialising in appellate advocacy in the areas of mental health law and prison law.
-In 2007, he joined the faculty at the University of Auckland Law School, where his teaching responsibilities include international human rights law.
-He was the inaugural Director of the New Zealand Centre for Human Rights Law, Policy and Practice in 2012-13.
+In 2007, he joined the faculty at the University of Auckland Law School, where his teaching responsibilities included international human rights law.
+He was the inaugural Director of the New Zealand Centre for Human Rights Law, Policy and Practice in 2012–13.
+In March 2016 he joined the Auckland University of Technology as Associate Professor of Law Programmes and Director of Clinical Legal Education.
+He is also the General Editor of the New Zealand Criminal Law Review.

 David Harris is Co-Director of the University of Nottingham Human Rights Law Centre and Professor Emeritus, School of Law, University of Nottingham.
 He was formerly Professor of Public International Law, University of Nottingham.
 He is editor of the Human Rights Law Review.
-His publications include Harris, O’Boyle, and Warbrick, The Law of the European Convention on Human Rights, Butterworth; Harris and Joseph, eds., The International Covenant on Civil and Political Rights and United Kingdom Law, OUP; Harris and Livingstone, eds, The Inter-American System of Human Rights, OUP; Harris, Cases and Materials on International Law, 6th edn, Sweet and Maxwell; Bailey, Harris, and Jones, Civil Liberties: Cases and Materials, 5th edn, Butterworth; Harris, The European Social Charter, 2nd edn (with J. Darcy), University of Virginia Press; Gomien, Harris, and Zwaak, The European Convention on Human Rights and the European Social Charter, Council of Europe Press; and Garner, Encyclopaedia of Environmental Law, Butterworth, 1976-2003.
+His publications include Harris, O’Boyle, and Warbrick, The Law of the European Convention on Human Rights, Butterworth; Harris and Joseph, eds., The International Covenant on Civil and Political Rights and United Kingdom Law, OUP; Harris and Livingstone, eds, The Inter-American System of Human Rights, OUP; Harris and Sivakumaran, Cases and Materials on International Law, 8th edn, Sweet and Maxwell; Bailey, Harris, and Jones, Civil Liberties: Cases and Materials, 5th edn, Butterworth; Harris and Darcy, The European Social Charter, 2nd edn, University of Virginia Press; Gomien, Harris, and Zwaak, The European Convention on Human Rights and the European Social Charter, Council of Europe Press; and Garner, Encyclopaedia of Environmental Law, Butterworth, 1976–2003.

 Sarah Joseph is the Director of the Castan Centre for Human Rights Law at Monash University, Melbourne.
-She is the main author (with Melissa Castan) of The International Covenant on Civil and Political Rights: Cases, Materials and Commentary, 3rd edn, OUP, 2013, and A Handbook on the Individual Complaints Procedures of the UN, OMCT, 2006.
+She is the main author (with Melissa Castan) of Federal Constitutional Law: A Contemporary View, 4th edn, Thomson Reuters (Professional) Australia Ltd, 2014, The International Covenant on Civil and Political Rights: Cases, Materials and Commentary, 3rd edn, OUP, 2013, and A Handbook on the Individual Complaints Procedures of the UN, OMCT, 2006.
 She has also published books or articles on the relationship between human rights and corporations, international trade, and terrorism, amongst other topics.
 She has taught a variety of human rights subjects at the undergraduate and the postgraduate level, and has undertaken many training courses for Australian and overseas governmental bodies.

 Alexander Pung received his Master of Laws from Monash University in 2013.
 From 2008 to 2010 he was a Research Assistant with the Castan Centre for Human Rights Law.

-Leo Zwaak is a University Lecturer at the School of Law, Utrecht University, and Senior Researcher at the Netherlands Institute of Human Rights (SIM), where he has taught European and African Human Rights Law and Criminal Law, respectively.
-He is Adjunct Professor at Washington College of Law at American University, Washington, DC, and has been a member of the visiting faculty at the University for Peace in San Jose, Costa Rica.
+Leo Zwaak formerly served as a University Lecturer at the School of Law, Utrecht University, and Senior Researcher at the Netherlands Institute of Human Rights (SIM), where he taught European and African Human Rights Law and Criminal Law, respectively.
+He is visiting Professor at Washington College of Law at American University, Washington, DC, and has been a member of the visiting faculty at the University for Peace in San Jose, Costa Rica, and the Viadrina European University, Frankfurt Oder, Germany.